 Getting around the city is easy with buses and a convenient and fast metro system.
 There are four metro lines that run every 3 to 10 minutes.
 Brussels also has an incredibly compact city center with many main sights within walking distance.

 1. Metro Use

 Be sure to validate your metro ticket in the machine before you hop on.
-Also note that doors do not open automatically, you must press the button or pull the leaver.
+Also, note that doors do not open automatically, you must press the button or pull the lever.

 2. Brussels Card

 If you plan on visiting some of the museums, consider purchasing a Brussels Card.
 Passes are €24 for 24 hours, €34 for 48 hours, and €40 for 72 hours.
 The pass offers free access to many of the key museums, unlimited travel on public transport, discounts at restaurants and bars, as well as a city map, museum map, and short museum guide book.
 You can purchase the pass online or at the main tourist offices.

 When dining out for lunch, many restaurants offer a fixed menu or dish of the day at cheaper prices.
 Or you can opt for a quick bite to eat by grabbing a Belgian waffle or some Belgian frites.
 Both can be purchased across the city and for just a few euros.

 4. When to Go

 While spring may have fewer crowds, summer is a great time to visit as many hotels offer cheaper deals.
 There are also several festivals going on.
 Just be prepared for heat, humidity, and rain.
 It rains frequently in Brussels, year-round, so be sure to pack a rain jacket and umbrella.

 5. Use Brussels as a Base